CleberAP/Interval_Count/README.md

 ---
 # Examples
-Some usage examples are also available:
+Some usage examples are also available below:

+In each example below, the time intervals in the Interval_count.js file have been configured differently.

 - **HTML_Projects\Interval_Count folder**:
 > - contains two html files as examples of applicability (*index1.html*, *index2.html*)